 One of OVO mobile's real strengths as a mobile service provider is the range of price points on offer for its mobile plans.
 Like many other providers, OVO offers unlimited talk and text plans with generous data allowances, but OVO also caters to the lower end of the market with a sub-$10 plan designed for kids.

 OVO currently has five plans in its range.
-All of these plans have unlimited text messages, but only the three premium plans include unlimited calls:All of OVO Mobile's prepaid plans include access to OVO's OVOPlay streaming platform, as well as streaming radio live from the HIT network and Triple M around the country.
+All of these plans have unlimited text messages, and all but the cheapest include unlimited calls:All of OVO Mobile's prepaid plans include access to OVO's OVOPlay streaming platform, as well as streaming radio live from the HIT network and Triple M around the country.
 OVO also includes a free Family Zone account, an online cyber-safety platform designed to protect children from the Internet's nastier elements.

 How does OVO Mobile compare?

 OVO is comfortably one of the more affordable prepaid service providers in Australia, with generous data allowances and call and text inclusions.
 Comparing prepaid plans that cost less than $10 per recharge, OVO manages to offer larger data and inclusions with a longer expiry period than some rivals.

 At a call and data value point, amaysim's Unlimited 1GB plan costs 5c more for unlimited calls, but only has a 28-day expiry period.
 OVO also has the benefit of unmetered streaming of selected sports, which is something rival telcos don't offer at this price, so if you're passionate about one of the sports on offer then OVO's plans are a no-brainer.

 OVO markets the Mini plan at parents with kids as an affordable plan with generous inclusions for their offspring to stay connected.
 However, stepping up slightly to the small plan at an extra $5 a month, things get a little more competitive.